 Many fraternities have since pooled their insurance efforts together to reduce costs and to better protect their respective futures.
 There are certainly benefits to this way of thinking – it likely has helped some fraternities lower the cost of insurance, but it may have run its course with regard to usefulness.

 Recent incidents have caused certain fraternities’ insurance rates to skyrocket, and policies enacted at the national level can only do so much to stem the increase.
 In some cases, students pay $300 or more just for fraternity insurance.
-That’s not including their dues to their chapter, headquarters and campus council (if applicable).
+That’s not including their local dues to their chapter, dues to their inter/national organization and campus council (if applicable).

 The caveat to these insurance policies is that they don’t cover chapters when a fraternity’s risk policies are broken.
-Take FIPG for example – it’s a laundry list of risk-reducing policies which all member groups agree to at a national level.
-Still, few chapters may know of these guidelines, let alone strictly follow them.
+Few members are keenly aware of these guidelines, many of which are pulled from FIPG and others which are enforced at a campus-level.
+Few chapters strictly follow them.
 Examples include:

 - Guest drinks are kept behind a table/bar & exchanged for drink tickets